 Throughout negotiations, the SFU administration showed bad faith and attempted to break AUCE 2.
 For example, the administration repeatedly made the offer of CONDITIONAL binding arbitration, a major condition being comparability with UNORGANIZED clerical workers in the private sector (selected by the employer); unfortunately, the latter are traditionally low paid, and comparison was really put forth for the purpose of reducing unionized wages.
 The fact that members of the SFU Board of Governors represent big business is important here.
-Board members such as sector and sector, who are President and Vice-President of the anti-union Employers Council of B. C., clearly manipulated the dispute in the interests of employers and not those of the University community.
+Board members such as Bill Hamilton and C. B. MacDonald, who are President and Vice-President of the anti-union Employers Council of B. C., clearly manipulated the dispute in the interests of employers and not those of the University community.